TABLE OF CONTENTS

 - Select the My Numbers tab then Add a new number to enable SMS messaging.

-- In most cases, you can add a New Number, set your preferred area code, make this the default number, then delete the original default number.
+- In most cases, you can select Add a New Number to set your preferred area code, make this the default number, then delete the original default number.
+This helps assure Applicants that the SMS number is not spam.
+Note that you may not select a specific phone number.

 Benefit: SMS messages lead to higher applicant conversion rates.